Equipping Minds Cognitive Development Program

 John Almarode, Ph.D.

-Our primary mission is to work with children and adults to bring hope by strengthening their cognitive abilities and decrease learning, emotional, and social challenges.
+Our primary mission is to work with children and adults to bring hope by strengthening their cognitive abilities and decreasing learning, emotional, and social challenges.
 We work individually with children and adults of all ages and abilities to reach their full potential through our onsite and online programs.
-We see working memory, processing speed, attention, comprehension, critical thinking, and communication skills increase which impacts academic, social, and language abilities.
+We see working memory, processing speed, attention, comprehension, critical thinking, and communication skills increase, impacting academic, social, and language abilities.

 Students succeed academically, improve communication and social skills, perform better in sports, and grow in self-confidence.
 Adults notice an increase in work performance and working memory.
 We encourage you to contact us for an evaluation or phone consultation.
 You can then choose the following options for therapy.
-See chart at the bottom of the page for further details.
+Please take a look at the chart at the bottom of the page for further details.

-2. Individual online therapy sessions with an Equipping Minds therapist until you are equipped to take over the sessions.
+2. Individual online therapy sessions with an Equipping Minds therapist until you can take over the sessions.

-3. ROSES: Recorded Online Sessions Equipping Students program is for families, therapists, and schools who chose to work with their student daily with support from an Equipping Minds therapist as they watch recorded sessions with Dr.Carol Brown.
-Learn more under the SHOP.
+3. ROSES: Recorded Online Sessions Equipping Students program is for families, therapists, and schools who choose to work with their students daily with support from an Equipping Minds therapist as they watch recorded sessions with Dr.Carol Brown.
+You can learn more under the SHOP.
 The games from Amazon are purchased separately.
 We also highly recommend sound therapy.
-You can also choose to use the ROSES program without online sessions for $640.
+You can also use the ROSES program without online sessions for $640.
 Please watch this video:https://www.youtube.com/watch?v=w3HyvOtKQPw&t=2s

 5. ALL OPTIONS SHOULD BE DONE 5 DAYS A WEEK FOR A MINIMUM OF 60 HOURS for 12-36 WEEKS.
-YOU WILL NEED A TEACHER WORKBOOK, STUDENT WORKBOOK, MAINTAINING BRAINS, GAMES from Amazon & SOUND THERAPY.
+YOU WILL NEED A TEACHER WORKBOOK, STUDENT WORKBOOK, MAINTAINING BRAINS, Equipping Minds Cards, Equipping Minds cards course, GAMES from Amazon & SOUND THERAPY.

 Suggested Daily Schedule: